Difference Between Monocular and Binocular Cues Explained in Details

 Monocular cues | Binocular cues |

-Relative Size – For two objects having roughly the identical size, the apparently larger object looks to be closer to the observer than the one that looks smaller | Retinal Disparity – A situation where each eye catches a slightly different image of the same object due to their location. |
+Relative Size – For two objects having a roughly identical size, the apparently larger object looks to be closer to the observer than the one that looks smaller | Retinal Disparity – A situation where each eye catches a slightly different image of the same object due to its location. |

 Absolute size and Familiar size – The former depicts how the eye perceives larger objects to be farther than objects that are smaller but in the same area.
-The latter deals with how perception of size(s) can be influenced by and observer’s acquaintance with certain objects. | Binocular Convergence – It basically helps the observer perceive how close or far an object is.
-This involves the physiological angles that either eyes need to rotate to focus on the object. |
+The latter deals with how the perception of size(s) can be influenced by an observer’s acquaintance with certain objects. | Binocular Convergence – It basically helps the observer perceive how close or far an object is.
+This involves the physiological angles that either eye need to rotate to focus on the object. |

 Elevation – This is a case whereby objects that are positioned closer to a horizon tend to be perceived farther and vice-versa | |